Team Canada lineup tonight: Canada's projected lineup against Sweden for 4 Nations Face-Off | Feb. 12, 2025

 Heading into the 4 Nations Face-Off, Canadian captain Sidney Crosby suffered a left arm injury that forced him to miss back-to-back games for the Penguins.
 Despite that, Crosby has been given the go-ahead to participate in the 4 Nations Face-Off.

-After consulting with Pittsburgh's doctors earlier in the week, Crosby traveled to Montreal with the team, where he met with the team's doctors prior to the start of the tournament.
+After consulting with Pittsburgh's doctors earlier in the week, Crosby traveled to Montreal, where he met with the team's doctors prior to the start of the tournament.

-According to the famed forward, he was given the go-ahead by team doctors, which then led to him participating in Monday's practice.
+According to the famed forward, he was given the go-ahead, which then led to him participating in Monday's practice.
 He spoke with members of the press about his health:

 "Just trying to see where I was at and get treatment and talk to everybody.
 It was a busy week but I'm happy to be here and excited to get going.
 A ton of talent, a ton of skill.
 [You have] to think and move quickly, be instinctive and also react to some of the plays they make.
 I think that's fun."

-While Crosby and the Penguins may face an uphill battle if they want a wild card spot in the NHL Playoffs, he'll have a chance to compete for the first-ever 4 Nations Face-Off trophy with Canada.
+Crosby may face an uphill battle in leading the Penguins to a wild card spot in the NHL Playoffs, but he'll have a chance to compete for the first-ever 4 Nations Face-Off trophy with Canada.

 Quick Links